| |

 How Many Pounds of Prime Rib Do You Need?

-A full rack of prime ribs will serve 14 to 16 people and will often include seven ribs.
+A full rack of prime ribs will serve 14 to 16 people and often includes seven ribs.
 When estimating how much meat you need, plan on one rib for every two people.

 Remember, if you are serving many side dishes, it may stretch even further.